siomarapantarotto/nodejs-playground/README.md

 The global object in Node.js provides access to several important properties and functions, including:

 - <b>global.console</b>: Provides access to the console object for logging and debugging purposes.
 It includes methods like log(), error(), warn(), etc.

 - <b>global.process</b>: Represents the Node.js process and provides information and control over the current process.
 It includes properties and methods like argv (command-line arguments), env (environment variables), cwd() (current working directory), exit() (exit the process), etc.

 - <b>global.setTimeout and global.setInterval</b>: Functions used for scheduling tasks to be executed after a specified delay or at regular intervals, respectively.

 - <b>global.require</b>: A function used to import and use modules in Node.js.
 It is similar to the require function available within individual modules.

 - <b>global.Buffer</b>: A constructor function provided by Node.js to create and manipulate binary data buffers.

 - <b>global.__filename and global.__dirname</b>: Constants that provide the path and directory name of the current module.

-The properties and functions available on the global object in Node.js are accessible without explicitly referencing 'global.' because they are automatically added to the global scope by Node.js.
-For example, console.log() can be used directly without explicitly referencing global.console.
+The properties and functions available on the global object in Node.js are <b>accessible without explicitly referencing 'global.'</b> because they are automatically added to the global scope by Node.js.

 It's considered <b>good practice to avoid using the global object extensively</b>.
 Instead use the appropriate module system and local variables within individual modules.
-Using the global scope excessively can lead to potential conflicts and make code harder to maintain and test.
+Using the global scope excessively <b>can lead to potential conflicts and make code harder to maintain and test</b>.

 Unlike the browser environment, where the global scope is represented by the <b>window object</b>, Node.js uses the <b>global object</b> to provide a similar functionality.

 - Open any site inside of a browser
-- Choose more tools > Developer tools or Ctrl + Shift + I
+- On the 3 dots, choose More tools > Developer tools or Ctrl + Shift + I
-- Type 'window' + ENTER and scroll down to see all the methods available
+- Type 'window' + ENTER and scroll down to see all that is available

 <p>
   <img src="https://github.com/siomarapantarotto/nodejs-playground/assets/5893219/d4efc220-73b1-4cb2-a510-fda4c74fccbc" />
 </p>

 ## Modules and require to import files

 TODO
-## Read, write, and delete files with built in file system module
+## File System module to work with files and directories

 TODO
-## Create and remove directories
+## Streams & buffers to consume data before it has finished loading
 TODO
-## Streams & buffers
-Allow to start using data before it has finished loading